 3 tablespoons extra virgin olive oil, plus a little oil for drizzling

-8 6-ounce pieces snapper ﬁllet
+4 (6-ounce) pieces snapper ﬁllet

-Fine sea salt
+Fine sea salt, to taste

-Freshly ground black pepper
+Freshly ground black pepper, to taste

 ½ teaspoon lightly toasted and ground fennel seeds

 ½ cup Niçoise olives, pitted

-¼ cup dry white wine
+2 tablespoons dry white wine

-1 ¾ pounds ripe but ﬁrm tomatoes, seeded and cut into ⅜-inch dice
+14 ounces ripe but ﬁrm tomatoes, seeded and cut into ⅜-inch dice

-½ cup lightly packed torn fresh basil leaves
+¼ cup lightly packed torn fresh basil leaves

 - Place the ﬁsh in the hot oil, skin side down, to coat with the oil, then immediately turn with a ﬁsh spatula so that the skin side is up.
 The oil is the correct temperature if you hear a light sizzle when the ﬁsh is added.
 Divide the olives between the dishes, scattering them around the ﬁsh, then splash equal amounts of wine into each dish.

 - Bake for 6 to 8 minutes, until the ﬁsh is slightly ﬁrm and start to ﬂake when the tip of a knife is inserted into the ﬂesh.
 The cooking time will vary depending on the thickness of the ﬁllets.

 Chef David Shalleck

-Saturated Fat: 1.5g
+Saturated Fat: 2g